Java: Float Vs Double | What’s the Difference?

 System.out.println();

-// Printing Range Of Float
+// Printing Large Computations Range In Float

 System.out.println("Range Of Float Data Type From " +Float.MIN_VALUE+ " To "+Float.MAX_VALUE);